oceanprotocol/docs/content/concepts/architecture.md

 ## Data NFTs, Datatokens and Access Control Tools

 Data NFTs are based on [ERC721](https://eips.ethereum.org/EIPS/eip-721) standard.
-The publisher can use Marketplace or client libraries to deploy a new Data NFT contract.
+The publisher can use Marketplace or client libraries to deploy a new data NFT contract.
 To save gas fees, it uses [ERC1167](https://eips.ethereum.org/EIPS/eip-1167) proxy approach on the **ERC721 template**.
 Publisher can then assign manager role to other Ethereum addresses who can deploy new datatoken contracts and even mint them.
-Each Datatoken contract is associated with one Data NFT contract.
+Each datatoken contract is associated with one data NFT contract.
-Click [here](/concepts/datanft-and-datatoken/) to further read about Data NFTs and datatokens.
+Click [here](/concepts/datanft-and-datatoken/) to further read about data NFTs and datatokens.

-ERC721 Data NFTs represent holding copyright/base IP of a data asset, and ERC20 datatokens represent licenses to consume the data asset.
+ERC721 data NFTs represent holding copyright/base IP of a data asset, and ERC20 datatokens represent licenses to consume the data asset.

 Datatoken represents the asset that the publisher wants to monetize.
 The asset can be a dataset or an algorithm.
 The publisher actor holds the asset in Google Drive, Dropbox, AWS S3, on their phone, on their home server, etc. The publisher can optionally use IPFS for a content-addressable URL.
 Or instead of a file, the publisher may run a compute-to-data service.